intsystems/IDA/Readme.md

 We adhere to prevailing ML trends to be in our churchyard communion with the fashion of being strong.
 But our eternal search for a stronghold means our difficulties in providing one for ourselves and our companions.

-So, please provide your message, yet unspoken by anybody.
+So, please provide your own message, yet unspoken by anybody.
 It comprises novelty that sounds like a surprising story.
 This delivery stands on solid ground but is completely yours.
 The tale you are ready to fight and defend.

 ## Table of contents
 ### Week 1